Salinas lettuce strike of 1936: The Strike

 When the strike began on September 4, 1936, the shippers shut down all lettuce packing sheds and remained closed until September 15.

-September 5 or 6, 1936 - Law enforcement officers met with GSVA representatives to discuss security for the resumption of packing operations.
-Salinas Police Chief George Griffin proposed that a stockade be built around the packing sheds.
-He also recommended that a single person be appointed to coordinate the law enforcement efforts of the various law enforcement agencies, which included the Salinas Police Department, the Monterey Sheriff's Department, and the California Highway Patrol.
+September 5 or 6, 1936 – Law enforcement officers met with GSVA representatives to discuss security for the resumption of packing operations.
+Salinas Police Chief George Griffin proposed building a stockade around the packing sheds.
+He also recommended appointing a single person to coordinate the law enforcement efforts of the various agencies, including the Salinas Police Department, the Monterey Sheriff's Department, and the California Highway Patrol.

-September 13, 1936 - Colonel Henry R. Sanborn, a reserve U.S. Army officer not acting in that capacity, arrived in Salinas to serve as coordinator of law enforcement.
+September 13, 1936 – Colonel Henry R. Sanborn, a reserve U.S. Army officer not acting in that capacity, arrived in Salinas to serve as coordinator of law enforcement.
 He was the publisher of a paper centered on fighting "radical" and "subversive" elements.
 While in Salinas, he worked under the assumed name, Henry Winter.
 His strategy for shed security was that forces gathered at the barricade not use force until the strikers became violent.

-September 14, 1936 - The stockade around the lettuce packing sheds was completed in time for the planned resumption of operations using strikebreakers the following day.
+September 14, 1936 – The stockade around the lettuce packing sheds was completed in time for the planned resumption of operations using strikebreakers the following day.

-September 15, 1936 - When the first lettuce trucks arrived at the sheds from the fields with loads of lettuce, they did so without guards.
+September 15, 1936 – When the first lettuce trucks arrived at the sheds from the fields with loads of lettuce, they did so without guards.
 The police, however, waited behind the barricade.
 A crowd of approximately 2,000 strikers, sympathizers, and onlookers gathered at the barricade gate.
 As the trucks appeared at the gate, rocks were thrown at one or two of the trucks.
 Chief Griffin warned the crowd to disperse.
 Then, after waiting about ten minutes, he ordered a gas attack.
 Ten officers, four of whom were carrying riot gas guns while the others carried gas grenades, emerged from behind the barricade to clear the crowd from the picket line.

 Subsequent truck caravans were accompanied by California Highway Patrol cars.
 Rock throwing continued.

-September 16, 1936 - Early in the morning, groups of pickets walked east on East Gabilan toward the barricade.
+September 16, 1936 – Early in the morning, groups of pickets walked east on East Gabilan toward the barricade.
 The first group consisted of approximately 50 picketers.
-No trucks had yet approached the barricade and no violence or threat of violence came from the picketers.
+No trucks had yet approached the barricade, and no violence or threat of violence came from the picketers.
 Police were at their posts at the barricade gate.
 A motion picture crew was positioned at the gate with their equipment as well, apparently anticipating action shots.

-Then, without warning when the picketers closed to within approximately 75 feet, the officers suddenly opened fire with gas guns.
+Then, without warning, when the picketers closed to within approximately 75 feet, the officers suddenly opened fire with gas guns.
 The gas forced the crowd back toward Main Street, five blocks west of the barricade.
 With picketers regrouping on Main Street, a convoy of lettuce trucks appeared on Main Street rather than along the usual truck route.
 At the intersection of Gabilan and Main Streets, a beet truck in front of the convoy stopped at a traffic light.
 When the convoy stopped behind it, picketers ran out into the street and cut the ropes holding field crates off the trucks and onto the street, smearing lettuce along the street.